 Proposed Systems Framework

-Ensuring appropriate housing is available for all citizens in our community, at all levels of the housing continuum, is a complex endeavor.
+Ensuring appropriate housing is available for all citizens in our community is a complex endeavor.
 Some of the solutions will be long-term and involve policy change, in addition to federal and provincial commitment and significant funding.
 Others can occur in the short-term through municipal action and will have an immediate, noticeable and positive impact on our community.